 Adding some data

 As we say in Australia, "A database without data is like a Pub with no Beer!".
-So let's get some data into the database so that we have something to look at.
+Let's get some data into the database so that we have something to look at.

 The CockroachDB software includes a number of demonstration databases that you can quickly add to your CockroachDB installation.
 In some cases, these databases are pre-populated with data; in other cases, you create the schemas then add data afterward.